montopolis/desdinova/README.md

 ## Adding a new page (aka A Basic Flowbite Workflow)

 1. Copy `_starterPage.astro` to a new file
+1. Update `pageTitle` and `pageDescription` in `<Layout pageTitle="_starter" pageDescription="_starter Page">`
-2. Find a component or block on https://flowbite.com that you want to use
+1. Find a component or block on https://flowbite.com that you want to use
-3. Click "Copy Code" (you do not need the CSS)
+1. Click "Copy Code" (you do not need the CSS)
-4. Paste inside `<Layout></Layout>`
+1. Paste inside `<Layout></Layout>`
-5. Customize
+1. Customize
+1. Review, Edit, and Repeat until happy
-6. Add page to the Top or Bottom Menu, or as a hyperlink somewhere else on the site
+1. Add page to the Top or Bottom Menu, or as a hyperlink somewhere else on the site
-7. Review, Edit, and Repeat until happy

 ----